-Please refer to "Description of the AutoCanada Business - Acquisitions, Divestitures, and Relocations" for further information on the above acquisitions and divestitures.
+Please refer to "Description of the AutoCanada Business - Acquisitions, Divestitures, and Relocations" for further information on the above acquisitions and divestitures and "Description of the AutoCanada Business - Financing".

-The following charts illustrate Revenue and Adjusted EBITDA since the 2015 fiscal year.
+The following charts illustrate Revenue, Net income, and Adjusted EBITDA(1) since the 2016 fiscal year.